 Methods and apparatus related to adjusting the ranking of a suggestion for a geographic location based on determining how many of one or more users visited the geographic location after receiving the suggestion.
-In some implementations the one or more users may belong to first grouping of users and the ranking may be adjusted only for suggestions to the first grouping of users.
-In some implementations it may be determined if a second grouping of users visited the geographic location after receiving the suggestion.
-In some implementations a property of the given geographic location may be determined based on a comparison of how many of the second grouping of users visited the given geographic location after receiving the suggestion and how many of the one or more users visited the given geographic location after receiving the suggestion.
+In some implementations, the one or more users may belong to the first grouping of users and the ranking may be adjusted only for suggestions to the first grouping of users.
+In some implementations, it may be determined if the second grouping of users visited the geographic location after receiving the suggestion.
+In some implementations, a property of the given geographic location may be determined based on a comparison of how many of the second grouping of users visited the given geographic location after receiving the suggestion and how many of the one or more users visited the given geographic location after receiving the suggestion.

 I haven’t been seeing many recommendations of places or events to go to, but the patent offers some suggestions of a wide range of types of activities that might be suggested that sound interesting: